top of page

 Beyond the story itself, I've found that "Drew and the Magic Pencil" opens doors for important conversations between children and adults.
 When parents, teachers, or therapists read this book with children, it creates natural opportunities to discuss:

-How to be patient when someone is taking time to express themselves
+• The importance of being patient when someone is taking time to express themselves.

-The importance of looking beyond words to understand someone's message
+• How to look beyond words to understand someone's message.

 Looking Forward

-I am happy to say that Drew and the Magic Pencil is the first book of a series called TRICOAST Adventures.
-Each book will focus on a character navigating adventures, and learning new strategies to support their language development.
+I am happy to say that Drew and the Magic Pencil is the first book in a series called TRICOAST Adventures.
+Each book will focus on a character navigating adventures and learning new strategies to support their language development.
 Children with DLD deserve to see themselves represented in literature across all genres.
 They deserve to be heroes, adventurers, problem-solvers, and friends.

 By creating stories that celebrate diverse communication styles while maintaining the magic and wonder that makes children's literature special, we can help all children feel seen, understood, and valued.
 Whether you're a parent, educator, clinician, or simply someone who believes in inclusive education, I hope this story finds a home in your heart and on your bookshelf.